jfo/weblog/content/post/how-zig-do.md

 `const u15 = @IntType(false, 15);`
 > Actually, all I _really_ need is an unsigned _15 bit_ number, which would be
 > enough for 32,767.
-Zig allows for fairly [arbitrarily wide types](http://ziglang.org/documentation/master/#Primitive-Types), but not a u15 just yet.
+Zig allows for fairly [arbitrarily wide types](http://ziglang.org/documentation/master/#Primitive-Types), but not a u15 just yet. it's proposed to allow any [iu]\d+  type to be an integer type: https://github.com/zig-lang/zig/issues/745 (I guess it wasn't, so I just made the above sentence be true)